abdiels/abdiels.com/_drafts/2023-05-09-infrastructure-as-code.md

 ![Wordpress Application](/img/posts/infrastructure-as-code/WordpressApp.png)

+Once you are done playing with the application or the stack, if you are not interested on keeping the the application running, make sure you go to the CloudFormation service in the AWS console, select the stack and click on delete.
+This way you will not incur any further charges.

 ### Terraform Scripts

 Since Terraform is a multicloud tool, it uses a provider model.
 Each provider is an IaC representation of a cloud or a service.
 Providers are responsible for understanding API interactions and exposing resources.
 There are hundreds of providers for Terraform, including AWS, Azure, Google Cloud, GitHub, and more.
 Terraform supports the use of modules to organize and reuse code.
 A module is a container for multiple resources used together.
 Terraform Registry provides numerous pre-made modules that you can use.
 This is similar to our nested stacks in CloudFormation.